ngti/androscope/README.md

 ![](images/database.png)

 4. Download and upload databases.
+5. View caches of image libraries, like Glide, Coil, Picasso.

 On top of that, Androscope is very efficient.
 Displayed data is cached and paginated, so you are not going to experience any freezes while viewing content.
 You can also adjust sorting in tables.

 ## Setup

-Androscope supports Android applications with minimum API level 14.
+Androscope supports Android applications with minimum API level 16.

 Add Androscope dependency to your Gradle script:

 ```
-debugImplementation "nl.ngti:androscope:1.0-alpha1"
+debugImplementation "nl.ngti:androscope:1.0-beta4"
 ```

+Install your application and you will see the entry named **Androscope** in launcher.
+Run it to launch the web server and then you can start using Androscope in a web browser.

-No configuration in code is required.
+No configuration in code is required, but you might want to do some customizations (see [Recipes](#recipes)).

 <b>TODO: configure repository if it is going to be deployed to NGTI repository or not to Maven Central?</b>